svalat/fork-sharing-checker/README.md

 then 2.6.25, to be check it looks that some new distribution tend to make it readable only from root (arround centos7, debian7).

+It will not work anymore without root accesses after 4.0 kernels as they disable access to page frame number by users for security reasons.

 Limitation
 ----------